Quan Hongchan: Career

+In July 2014, Quan was discovered by the enlightenment coach Chen Huaming while playing a lattice game on the school playground, so she began to receive diving training.
+In September of the same year, she officially entered the Zhanjiang Sports School in Mazhang.
+Quan later trained at Guangzhou Sports Vocational and Technical College in 2018.

-In July 2014, at age seven, she started training in diving.
-In 2018, she joined the Guangdong provincial team.
+In March 2018, Quan joined the Guangdong provincial team and was coached by He Weiyi.

-In October 2020, at age 13, she won the National Diving Championship in the 10-metre platform event.
+In October 2020, at age 13, she won the National Diving Championship in the 10 metre platform event.
 She was encouraged by her coach to participate and had learned all the moves in the three weeks leading up to the competition.
 In the same month, she joined the national diving team.

 At the 2020 Summer Olympics in Tokyo, Quan was the youngest athlete in the Chinese delegation.
-On 5 August 2021, she won the gold medal in the individual 10-metre platform event with an overall score of 466.20 points, also breaking the previous Olympic record of 447.70 set by Chen Ruolin during the 2008 Summer Olympics.
+On 5 August 2021, she won the gold medal in the individual 10 metre platform event with an overall score of 466.20 points, also breaking the previous Olympic record of 447.70 set by Chen Ruolin during the 2008 Summer Olympics.
 Of her five dives, three were perfect dives, two of which earned straight scores of 10 from all seven judges.

 At the 2021 National Games of China, Quan won gold in the team event representing Guangdong.
-She scored a 413.90 on the 10-metre platform, leading a field that included Olympic teammates Chen Yuxi and Zhang Jiaqi.
+She scored a 413.90 on the 10 metre platform, leading a field that included Olympic teammates Chen Yuxi and Zhang Jiaqi.

-In December 2021, Quan participated in the Diving Exhibition Competition held in conjunction with the 2021 FINA World Short Course Swimming Championships in Abu Dhabi, UAE.
-With three other Chinese divers Wang Han, Lian Junjie and Li Zheng, as a team, Quan performed two rounds of the10-meter platform dive, including her individual dive scored 79.50 points and the mixed synchronized dive with Li Zheng scored 86.40.
-Using the “splash disappearance technique”, she helped Team China win third place in the competition with 384.20 points in total.
-This competition was a memorable experience for Quan as the diving platform was located on the coast of Yas Island in Abu Dhabi, and the athletes needed to jump into the sea instead of jumping into the regular swimming pool.
+In December 2021, Quan participated in the Diving Exhibition Competition held in conjunction with the 2021 FINA World Short Course Swimming Championships in Abu Dhabi.
+Unlike many diving events, athletes dived into open water instead of a pool.
+The Chinese team consisted of Wang Han, Lian Junjie, Li Zheng, and Quan.
+She performed in two rounds of the 10 metre platform, including an individual dive scoring 79.50 points and a mixed synchronized dive with Li Zheng, together scoring 86.40 points.
+She helped Team China win third place with 384.20 points in total.

-In the summer of 2022, Quan participated in the 2022 World Aquatics Championships, winning two gold medals in the women's synchronized 10 metre platform with Chen Yuxi and the mixed team event with Bai Yuming.
-She also placed second in the women's 10-metre platform, while her teammate, Chen Yuxi was the champion.
+In the summer of 2022, Quan participated in the 2022 World Aquatics Championships, winning two gold medals in the 10 metre synchronized platform with Chen Yuxi and the mixed team event with Bai Yuming.
+She also placed second in the 10 metre platform, while her teammate Chen Yuxi was the champion.

+In 2023, at the 2022 Asian Games in Hangzhou, Quan won gold in the 10 metre platform and another gold with Chen in the 10 metre synchronized platform.